python/cpython/Doc/library/os.rst

 .. data:: WSTOPPED

-   This option for :func:`waitid` causes child processes that have been stopped by the delivery of a signal to be reported.
+   This *options* flag for :func:`waitid` causes child processes that have been stopped by the delivery of a signal to be reported.

    This option is not available for the other ``wait*`` functions.